m5ghanba/skema/README.md

 ## 🛰️ Usage

-SkeMa uses Sentinel-2 satellite images, which can be downloaded from the [Copernicus Browser](https://dataspace.copernicus.eu/browser/).
+SKeMa uses Sentinel-2 satellite images, which can be downloaded from the [Copernicus Browser](https://dataspace.copernicus.eu/browser/).
 To access these images, you need to create a free account on the Copernicus Data Space website:
 - Visit [https://dataspace.copernicus.eu/](https://dataspace.copernicus.eu/) and click "Sign Up" to create an account.
 - Follow the instructions to register with your email and set a password.
 - Once logged in, use the Copernicus Browser to search for and download Sentinel-2 images, which will be provided as `.zip` files.

-Now, you can run skema on a new Sentinel-2 image:
+Now, you can run SKeMa on a new Sentinel-2 image:

 ```bash
 skema --input-dir path/to/sentinel2/safe/folder --output-filename output.tif